Having recently talked about desire, let’s turn our attention to arousal.

 If you haven’t taken a look at the original post outlining the differences between arousal and desire, be sure to go back and check it out.

-Maybe you like having sex (or maybe you used to like having sex) but most of the time your body does not align with that.
+So maybe you like having sex (or maybe you used to like having sex) but now it seems that most of the time your body does get with the program.

-You’re having trouble maintaining an erection or you don’t feel lubricated enough to make penetration pleasurable and it’s starting to kill your desire for sex.
+You might have trouble maintaining an erection or you don’t feel lubricated enough to make penetration pleasurable, and it’s starting to kill your desire for sex.

 Before you throw in the towel, it could be helpful to check out some contributing factors to a lack of arousal and some things you can do about it: